Ice1187/mini-editor/README.md

     - [x] read [Low-Level Terminal Interface](https://www.gnu.org/software/libc/manual/html_node/Low_002dLevel-Terminal-Interface.html)
 - [x] understand what is RAW mode and how it works
 - [x] read ECMA-48 to understand ANSI control codes
-- [ ] try to render a empty screen
+- [x] render a empty screen
+- [ ] open, read and render file
+- [ ] store content changes of editing file
+- [ ] write changes to the file

 ## Minimal PoC Requirement
-- capture signal `SIGWINCH` to handle window size change
 - put the terminal into *noncanonical input mode* for controlling all the inputs by our programs, instead of let OS handle the editing
     - maybe with [`cfmakeraw`](https://www.gnu.org/software/libc/manual/html_node/Noncanonical-Input.html#index-cfmakeraw)
     - see [the example in the doc](https://www.gnu.org/software/libc/manual/html_node/Noncanon-Example.html)